Interest Free Loan - PTW

 A member of staff purchases a motorcycle, but rather than having to buy the machine themselves the University of Bristol will purchase it on their behalf.
 The member of staff then repays the cost of the loan in 12 monthly instalments directly from their salary.
 This information is for staff wishing to apply for an interest free loan for a motorcycle purchase only.
 There is a separate process for staff interested in the bicycle tax benefit scheme.

-- Complete section one of the motorbike interest free loan application form - applicants must be salaried members of University of Bristol staff with a Payroll number.
+- Complete section one of the motorbike interest free loan application form (PDF, 20kB) - applicants must be salaried members of University of Bristol staff with a Payroll number.

 - The declaration on the application form must be completed by the applicant's Head of Department.
 Only one interest free loan for the purposes of purchasing a motorcycle can be made over any two year period

 - Send your application form to the Salaries Office, Senate House.
 The application must be accompanied by a copy of the written quote from the motorcycle shop for the items that the applicant wishes to purchase.

 - If the loan application is successful the Salaries Office will complete Section Two of the form and will raise a cheque payable to the motorcycle shop.
 Once the cheque has been raised the applicant will be contacted.